anoma/namada/documentation/specs/src/base-ledger/governance.md

 *Consensus terminology*
 - A Namada _validator_ is an account with a public consensus key, which may participate in producing blocks and governance activities.
 A validator may not also be a delegator.

-Non-validator addresses on Namada are able to bond their tokens to a validator.
+Non-validator addresses on Namada are able to bond their tokens.
+When they do so, they specify a validator which is now responsible for voting on blocks on the bonder's behalf.
 When doing so, the validator's voting-power is proportional to the sum of its self-bonded tokens and all the bonded tokens from other addesses to their own address.

-When an address bonds tokens to a validator, the validator becomes the default *delegate* (explained below) of that address.
+When an address bonds tokens, the address is able to specify a *delegate*.
+The respective validator of that address becomes the default *delegate* (explained below) of that address.
 Similarly, a delegate's `voting-power` (now in terms of voting on Governance proposals, not blocks) is proportional to the sum of its self-bonded tokens and all the bonded tokens from other addresses to their own address.

 *Governance terminology*
 With the above definitions in mind, we can now define the following terms: